Pick a language to speakRight Arrow

 Other letters were also audible, like the k in knight.
 But that sound died off, just like wrong lost its audible w.

-Then The Printing Press Really Messes Things Up
+The Printing Press Really Messes Things Up

-Not just that.
-William Caxton brought the printing press to England — along with foreign typesetters.
+Not just that: William Caxton brought the printing press to England — along with foreign typesetters.
 Dutch workers, ignorant of English spellings, chose Dutch ones and turned gost into ghost, yott into yacht and added the occasional e at the end of words to fill up an empty space or to earn more (they were paid by the line).
-English was also a language they did not speak or write with any degree of fluency.
-Many editions of the Bible, which had been translated into English by this time, were printed on the Continent by workers who also did not speak English.
+English was a language they did not speak or write with any degree of fluency.
+Many editions of the Bible, which had been translated into English by this time, were printed on the continent by workers who also did not speak English.
 Suffice to say, the next 100 years would include a flood of spelling differences.

 Latin Refuses To Die